Financial Aid Glossary

 To request additional funding, parents of dependent students may apply for a Parent PLUS loan at studentloans.gov.
 This is a credit based loan which will be in the parent’s name if approved.
 If the parent is denied the PLUS loan based on their credit, the student may be eligible for additional Direct Unsubsidized loan funding by submitting a Direct Loan Revision Request Form.

-Your financial aid offer is based on the previous year’s tax information.
-If you feel that your current financial circumstances are not reflected by the previous year’s tax return, please contact your financial aid counselor to determine if you may be eligible for Professional Judgement.
+Your financial aid offer is based on tax information from two years prior.
+If you feel that your current financial circumstances are not reflected by that year’s tax return, please contact your financial aid counselor to determine if you may be eligible for Professional Judgement.
 Examples of circumstances which may warrant a Professional Judgement are: job loss, death of parent or spouse, high medical bills.

 An adjustment to your financial aid based on the number of credit hours you are taking.
 For example, Pell grant is always prorated based on your number of credit hours (12 credits to receive 100% Pell, 9-11 credits to receive 75% Pell, 6-8 credits to receive 50% Pell).